Creamy, Clean-Eating Baked Potato Soup

 - When it's all crispy and no longer soft, I pull it all out and lay the cooked bacon on a plate covered with a paper towel to cool.

 - Pour the bacon grease straight into your crockpot.
 This is safe for your crockpot and your health, I promise.
 I explain below.
-For the bits of bacon left behind in your pan, pour a little of your chicken broth into the pan and simply scrape the bits right off.
+For the bits of bacon left behind in your pan, pour a little of your chicken broth into the pan and simply scrape the bits right off into your crockpot.
 This is called de-glazing.
-Pour this into your crockpot as well.

 - Now, on the side, wash and chop all of your potatoes, leaving the nutritious skins on, and scrape them into your crockpot with the bacon grease.

-- Chop all of your chives and scrape these into your crockpot along with all of your cooked bacon crumbled.
+- Chop all of your chives and scrape these into your crockpot, along with all of your cooked and crumbled bacon.

 - Finally, add all of your chicken broth.
 Add more than the recipe calls for if you need more to cover your potatoes.
 After all, this is a soup.

 - Cover your crockpot and cook on high for 4-5 hours.

 - When finished, use a potato masher to mash all of your potatoes in the crockpot.

 - Then add your cream cheese and shredded cheese straight into the pot.
 Stir until it has all melted.